 - Hepatitis is applied to patterns of acute and chronic hepatic injuries that are produced by:

-- > Hepatotropic viruses (have a specific affinity for the liver).
+- Hepatotropic viruses (have a specific affinity for the liver). most important one

-- ➤ Other viruses such as EBV, CMV.
+- Other viruses such as EBV, CMV.

 - > Yellow fever

 - > Autoimmune reactions.

-- ➤ Drugs and toxins.
+- > Drugs and toxins.